Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 {{% notice info %}}
 Per November '23 only one communication chanel is supported.
-Once multiple channels are provided, it will be possible to comnine notification channels for a single order request.
+Once multiple channels are provided, it will be possible to combine notification channels for a single order request.
 {{% /notice %}}

 ## Registries used for recipient addresses